 Do Not Admit Fault

 You should avoid admitting fault for the accident, even if you think you may have caused it.
-Anything you say to the other driver or the police can be used against you later on, so it is best to remain tight-lipped about the accident and let the investigation play out.
+Anything you say to the other motorist or the police can be used against you later on, so it is best to remain tight-lipped about the accident and let the investigation play out.

 Even something as simple as an apology may come back to haunt you.